Single-qubit loss-tolerant quantum position verification protocol secure against entangled attackers: The QPV-m-eta protocol

+Analogous to \QPVBBeta{} in Section~\ref{section 2 basis no entanglement}, for the security analysis, we will consider the purified version of \QPVBBetam{}, where, in Definition~\ref{def k bases protocol}, in step~1, $V_0$ instead of preparing the qubit $\ket{0_x}$, prepares the EPR pair $\ket{\Phi^+}$, sends one qubit register to $P$, and keeps the other register.
+In a later moment, $V_0$ measures his local register in the basis $\{\ket{0_x},\ket{1_x}\}$.
 In an analogy to the \QPVBBeta~protocol, an attack on the \QPVBBetam~protocol can be associated with a MoE (monogamy-of-entanglement) game in the following way.
 Let $V$ be the register of the qubit of the verifier, with associated Hilbert space $\mathcal{H}_V=\mathbb{C}^2$, with $\mathcal{X}=[m]$ and $\mathcal{V}=\{0,1\}$.
 The verifiers perform the collection of measurements

 where $V_0^{x}=\ketbra{0_x}{0_x}$ and $V_1^{x}=\ketbra{1_{x}}{1_{x}}$.
 The two collaborating parties in the MoE game correspond to the attackers who want to break the protocol with their guess.
 Then, the attackers Alice and Bob, with associated Hilbert spaces $\mathcal{H}_A$ and $\mathcal{H}_B$, respectively, have to win against the verifiers $V$ both giving the same outcome to $V$ or declare photon loss.
 Thus, having a strategy to attack the protocol implies having an strategy for a MoE game.
 An extension of a strategy for a lossy MoE game, see Section \ref{section 2 basis no entanglement}, naturally generalizes as $\mathbf{S}^{\eta}_{MoE}=\{\ket{\psi},A_{a}^{x},B_{a}^{x}\}_{a\in\{0,1,\perp\},x\in[m]}$.